danielpersia/danielpersia.github.io/_pages/translations.md

 <br>

 ["Social Sciences in Brazil: From a Broad Interdisciplinarity to a Restricted Interdisciplinarity"](https://doi.org/10.1525/gp.2023.87794) by Amurabi Oliveira, *Global Perspectives*, University of California Press, September 2023.

-["State, Economy and Development in Kenya"](https://books.openedition.org/africae/2420?lang=en) by Hervé Maupeu, *Kenya in Motion 2000-2020*, Paris & Nairobi: Africae, 2021.
-In collaboration with the United Nations.
-With Devon Winters and Ana de Oliveira.

-[“The Challenge of Innovation for Third Sector Organizations”](https://danielpersia.github.io/images/images/Neves_Think Outside the Box.pdf) by Ricardo Neves, *Time to Think Outside the Box: The Great Transformation of Organizations toward the Knowledge Economy*, Elsevier, 2009.
-Ashoka: Innovators for the Public, English Translation May 2019.

 ## Subtitling and Digital Platforms
 <br>